lsandig/Kirstine.jl/docs/src/tutorial.md

 ### Prior Knowledge

-For Bayesian optimal design of experiments we need to specify a prior distribution on ``θ``.
+For Bayesian optimal design of experiments we need to specify a prior distribution on ``\Parameter``.
 `Kirstine.jl` then needs a sample from this distribution.

-For this example we use independent normal priors on the elements of ``θ``.
+For this example we use independent normal priors on the elements of ``\Parameter``.
 We first draw a vector of `SigEmaxParameter` values which we then wrap into a [`PriorSample`](@ref).